 Instrumentalists, print out your audition etude here (there is one page specific to your instrument):

-By the way, the etude this semester follows the first 16 bars of the chords for "On Green Dolphin Street" in Eb - you could use a play-along to practice it.
+The etude this semester follows a chorus of Blues in C - you can use Jamey Aebersold Vol. 42 to practice it.
 Make sure you bring a copy of the etude to the audition.